eli-beg/theMovieApp/README.md

 # MovieApp (WIP) 🚀

-A simple project created using ReactJS to show the use of a REST Api
+A simple project created using ReactJS to show the use of a REST Api.
+All movies information came from The Movie Database website (https://www.themoviedb.org/).
+They have this amazing API (https://developers.themoviedb.org/3/getting-started/introduction) that could be used by any one.

 # It Contains: